-MSD has created a webpage that has the latest guidance and information for all social services related to COVID-19.
-This page has Information on operating at all COVID-19 Alert Levels.
+MSD has created a webpage that has guidance and information for all social services (see previous guidance including information for each alert level) related to COVID-19.
+This information is regularly updated.

 MSD has general information about support for communities.
 This page has information about social service and community organisations that provide help, particularly for Auckland.

 MSD has worked with the Ministry of Health to provide information on PPE guidance for essential social services.